strategineer/personal-website/content/books/2024-05-18/index.md

 {{< /quote >}}

 Gurgeh has studied and played all the games that exist and none no one can provide him with a challenge.
 He's sad because he's bored.
-The Culture might be a post-scarcity society but that doesn't mean that they've completely eliminated unhappiness, they've just reduced it's likelihood.
+The Culture might be a post-scarcity society but that doesn't mean that they've completely eliminated unhappiness, they've just reduced its likelihood.

 ---